Today I’m showing you Data Science for Non-Programmers, a course on Educative.io.

 Data Science for Non-Programmers is geared towards professionals and students who don’t have any experience with programming.

-You’ll learn how to advance your career by conducting meaningful data analysis using Python.
+However, you’ll learn how to advance your career by conducting meaningful data analysis using Python.

 Starting with Python fundamentals, you’ll learn about